roylaurie/.draft/bullfrog/docs/design/Notes.md

 `@asmov => asmov`

 To access the rest of the `sources` path, another symlink must be made.
-An HTTP server will need to provides a `sources` directory outside of the URL path and then be configured to follow this symlink.
+An HTTP server will need to provide a `sources` directory outside of the URL path and then be configured to follow this symlink.

 Example: